theztefan/ghas-metrics-report/README.md

 ⚠️ Important ⚠️: The dependabot REST API is not supported on GitHub Enterprise Server bellow version 3.8.0.
 If you are using a version of GitHub Enterprise Server bellow 3.8.0, you will need to remove `dependabot` from the `features` input.

 ## Contributing

 - Create an issue to the repo with suggestions and bugs
-- Raise a pull request :)
+- Raise a Pull Request 🙃